“For whether you eat or drink, or whatever you do, do it all for the glory of God.” I Corinthians 10:31

 Private Voice Instruction

 Merritt Island Christian School is pleased to offer private voice instruction.
 Lessons are available to elementary students in grades 3-6 and secondary students in grades 7-12.
-Secondary students who wish to take voice lessons must be enrolled in one of the MICS Choral or Drama classes.
 Private voice students are eligible and encouraged to compete in the district and state solo voice competitions.
 All voice lessons are scheduled one day each week for 30 minutes.

 Private Piano Instruction